Generalized Hypercube Queueing Models with Overlapping Service Regions

 The service process is described as follows.
-The server starts to process the call as soon as it arrives at the location where the call is reported.
-The service time of each server is independent of the location of the customer and the history of the system; The service time of server $i$ for any call for service has a negative exponential distribution with mean $1/\mu_i$.
-Let $\mu = \sum_{i \in \mathcal{I}} \mu_i$ denote the aggregate service rate in the entire region.
-After finishing the service, the server stays at the same location until receiving a new call from the dispatch center.
-For ergodicity, it is necessary that $\lambda < \mu$ should hold.
+The server begins processing the call as soon as it arrives at the location where the call is reported.
+The service time of each server is independent of the customer's location and the system's history.
+The service time of server $i$ for any call for service has a negative exponential distribution with mean $1/\mu_i$.
+Let $\mu = \sum_{i \in \mathcal{I}} \mu_i$ denote the total service rate in the entire region.